 Working for the Civil Service

-There are different routes into the Civil Service, including:
+The different routes into the Civil Service include:

 - student placements

 The Civil Service is committed to improving the delivery of public services for everyone in society.
 Respecting and valuing differences will help to ensure that our policies and services reflect the needs and experiences of the people we serve.